 It might be wise to consider alternative options if you’re battling a long-term infertility experience.
 There are a couple of incredible fertility-tracking products that are popular among the TTC community.

 Are you looking for a more technologically-advanced ovulation testing kit?
 Then the Mira Fertility Starter Kit might be for you.

-This state-of-the-art kit comes with a small device that you’ll put your ovulation test directly into.
+This state-of-the-art kit comes with a small device into which you’ll put your ovulation test directly.

 The device will evaluate the hormone levels in your urine and provide results regarding your fertility.
 It’s also connected to an easy-to-read app for consistent tracking.